Vermont

 Required Documentation

-A Vermont resident registering to vote for the first time must include a photocopy of an acceptable form of ID with their registration (valid photo ID (Vermont driver’s license or a U.S. passport), copy of a current utility bill, copy of a current bank statement, or another government document showing the resident’s name and current residential address).
+A Vermont resident registering to vote for the first time must include a photocopy of an acceptable form of ID with their registration (valid photo ID (Vermont driver’s license, federally issued photo ID, or a U.S. passport), copy of a current utility bill, copy of a current bank statement, or another government document showing the resident’s name and current residential address).

 Residency Requirements

 Vermont law defines a “resident” as a person who intends to maintain a “principal” (primary) home in the town indefinitely or a specific intent to return there if temporarily absent.
-Note that residency is based on how many nights a year the voter sleeps in town, if the residence is not their “principal” home.
 A voter who has more than one home must decide which one is their “principal” home.

 Voting Early or by Absentee Ballot